csoderberg/OSF-Curriculum/Project Setup.md

 If you are a acting as a graduate student or RA in your group, go ahead and type in the GUID of the project your PI created.
 What happens?

 If you aren’t a PI, you should be seeing a screen telling you that you don’t have access to the project.
-That’s because all project on the OSF are set to ‘private’ as a default.
-Which means that only people who the admins of the project have added as ‘contributors’ have access to the project and can see into it.
-Right now, the PI is the only contributor on the project.
+That’s because all project on the OSF are set to `private` as a default.
+This means that only people who have been added as `contributors` to the project have access to it and can see and/or edit it.
+Right now, the PI is the only contributor on the project because they created it.
 Since we want this to be a collaborative project, we need to give the other two members of your teams access to the project.
-If you go up to the ‘sharing’ tab and click on that, this is how you can give access to additional contributors.
+If you go up to the `sharing` tab and click on that, this is how you can add people as contributors.

 ![Sharing tab](Project_figs/Sharing_tab.png)

-Go in and search of the names of your GS and RA, and click the + icon to add them over to the project.
+I can search for people who I want to add as collaborators, then click the + icon to add them to the project.

 ![Searching for Contributors](Project_figs/contributor_search.png)

 You’ll notice that each person is given a permission setting for access to the project.
-There are three possible settings, ‘admin’, ‘read + write’, and ‘read’.
+There are three possible settings, `admin`, `read + write`, and `read`.
 Read access means the contributor can see into the project and can download any files they want, but they will not be able to add any files or modify any content.
-‘Read + Write’ access has additional capabilities to add and modify files, but they can’t change any of the settings on the project (so for example they can’t add new contributors or change the privacy settings on the project).
+Contributors with Read + Write access have additional capabilities to add and modify files, but they can’t change any of the settings on the project (so for example they can’t add new contributors or change the privacy settings on the project).
 An administrator can do anything to the project and files.
-So, go ahead and give your GS and RA whatever permission settings you want.
+I can assign different permission settings to different contributors if I need to.

 ![Altering permission settings for contributors](Project_figs/contributor_permissions.png)

+### Activity
+PIs, go ahead and add your graduate student and RA collaborators to your project.
+You can decide what level of access you want to give them, but keep in mind that later on both are going to need the ability to upload files.

+Grad students and RAs, if you try the GUID again, you should now be able to see the project page.
+Is everyone seeing their project page?

-If we now go back to the project overview page, you’ll notice that now all three people are listed as contributors on the project, and that they are all now also listed in the auto generated citation for the project.
+If we now go back to the project overview page, you’ll notice that all three people are listed as contributors on the project, and that they are all now also listed in the auto generated citation for the project.

 ![How citation info has changed](Project_figs/contributor_citation.png)